dbolser/git-branch-status/README.md

 # Add the export to ~/.bashrc to install globally
 echo "export PATH=\$PATH:$PWD" >> ~/.bashrc

-# If you're not using bash, you should know what you're doing.
+# If you're not using bash, you should already know what you're doing ;-)
 ```

 ## Contributing